AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 ## Localized Site Structure Support {#localized-site-structure}

-The Experience Fragment Component can be adaptive to the localized site structure and render the proper experience fragment based on the localization of the page.
+The Experience Fragment Component is adaptive to localized site structures and renders the proper experience fragment based on the localization of the page.
 To do this, the experience fragment must meet the following conditions.

 * The Experience Fragment Component is added to a template.
-* That template is used to create a new content page that is part of a localized structure below `/content`.
+* That template is used to create a new content page that is part of a localized structure below `/content/<site>`.
-* The experience fragment referenced on the content page is part of a localized experience fragment structure below `/content/experience-fragments` that follows the same patterns as the site below `/content`.
+* The experience fragment referenced on a content page is part of a localized experience fragment structure below `/content/experience-fragments` that follows the same patterns as the site below `/content/<site>` including using the same component names.

-In this case, the fragment with the same localization (language, blueprint, or live copy) as the current page will be rendered.
+In this case, the fragment with the same localization (language, blueprint, or live copy) as the current page will be rendered as part of the template.

+This behavior is limited to Experience Fragment Components added to templates.
+Experience Fragment Components added to individual content pages will render the exact experience fragment renditions configured within the component.

 ### Example {#example}